 CLASSIFICATION OF STUDENTS

-Students in the Faculty of Philosophy are classified as follows:
+Students in the Faculty of Sacred Theology are classified as follows:

 - Special – those who take up individual subjects, either main or auxiliary, for their own advancement and without the intention of working for academic degrees;

-Students admitted to and enrolled in the Faculty of Philosophy are bound by that token to abide by and comply with all rules, regulations, policies and requirements of the institution.
-Students found wanting in the observance of rules, regulations, policies and requirements, particularly the observance of the study program, the attendance at classes and the taking of examinations shall be subject to commensurate disciplinary action as decided by the Dean or the Faculty Council.
+Students admitted to and enrolled in the Faculty of Sacred Theology are bound by that token to abide by and comply with all rules, regulations, policies and requirements of the institution.
+Students found wanting in the observance of rules, regulations, policies and requirements particularly, the observance of the study program, the attendance at classes, the taking of examinations and the recognition of the law on intellectual properties and/or copyright laws shall be subject to commensurate disciplinary action as decided by the Dean or the Faculty Council.

 In cases of grave violation of regulations, students may be suspended or even expelled from the Faculty.
 However, the students involved shall always be given the chance to defend themselves and thus, to safeguard their rights in accordance with the procedure established in the Student Handbook of the University.